The only way to minimize the annoyance of car repair is to choose a high-quality

 on your car.
 Request a mechanic who is certified in the particular specialtysay,

-example, says little about ability to make major engine repairs.
+little about ability to make major engine repairs.

 While ASE certifies individual mechanics, the American Automobile Association